 Is rayon breathable?
 Yes!
 It’s not as airy and absorbent as cotton or linen, but it’s still great to consider in dry-heat climates.
 Rayon is a man-made fiber created from wood pulp.
 It’s lightweight, versatile, and wrinkle resistant.
 Plus, it flows and drapes beautifully on the body.

 More Cool Tips

 • Choose garments that don’t cling tightly to the body.
 Tight-fitting clothing holds moisture and heat next to your skin.

 • Look for light-colored clothes.
 Whites and pastels reflect the sun rather than absorbing its heat.

-Finally, consider dressing in layers on hot days.
-This may sound counterintuitive, but it offers some real benefits.
-Keep in mind that you will probably be moving from warm environments, such as the outdoors into air-conditioned buildings.
-This can lead to some discomfort, so wearing a light topper over a tank top or cami can be a good way of staying cool.
-In addition, if you are spending time outdoors, a light jacket or blouse can protect your skin from damaging UV rays.
+• Consider dressing in layers on hot days.
+This may sound counterintuitive, but it’s helpful when moving from the hot outdoors into chilled, air-conditioned buildings.
+Try wearing a light topper over a tank top or cami.
+Plus, if you’re spending time outdoors, a light jacket or blouse protects skin from damaging UV rays.